Obtain Medicare billing privileges through this bond!

 - A dentist making a change in ownership

-- A dentist enrolling a new practice location
+- A dentist enrolling in a new practice location

 Elevated surety bond amount